- What is the FAA "Cost Recovery Strategy"?

 How do I register a private use airport to obtain a location identifier or make changes to an existing private use airport?

-To register a private use airport with FAA or make changes to an existing private use airport, complete FAA FAA Form 7480-1 Notice of Landing Area Proposal. in according to the instructions.
+To register a private use airport with FAA or make changes to an existing private use airport, complete FAA FAA Form 7480-1 Notice of Landing Area Proposal (PDF) in according to the instructions.
 Send your completed form to the appropriate FAA Regional Office listed on the instructions sheet.
 Once you have begun the registration process, you may contact the same office for the status of your application.
 If you have received an Airspace Study letter from the FAA, contact the FAA Airport Safety Data Branch (202) 267-8728 and ask for your application status.

 How can I change the information for a Public Use or Military Airport?